kdevoops/kvterraform/README.md

 3 steps of execution:
 Terraform init  -> Plan -> Apply

 Init: Download files for this resource.
 .terraform.lock.hcl - locks provider & version.
 Can be moved with project to save versions of providers if it needed.
 Can be saved to the repo.
 Or ignored.

 <em>Terraform loads modules in the alphabetic order.</em>

-Plan: Actions that need to be done to achive the desired state.
+Plan: List of actions that need to be done to achive the desired state.
-Parameter -out creates output file with accurate list of actions.
+Arguments "-out" creates output file with accurate list of actions.

 Apply: Execute actions to achive the desired state.